ratchetio/nko3_website/designs/blog/02-npm-intro.md

 1. Statically compile the dependency into the program.
 2. Hate life.

 Option #2 is Not Fun.
 So eff that noise.
-That sucks, and is dumb.

 Option #1 is less than ideal if you want to be able to abstract out parts of your program and benefit from updates to the dependencies.

-Thankfully, unlike most programming environments, the CommonJS Securable Module system lets you avoid dependency hell by modifying the `require.paths` at runtime, so that each package sees the version that it depends on.
+Thankfully, Node's module system allows for locally bundled dependencies, so that each package sees the version that it depends on.

 I think that's pretty cool.